String of Pearls (Senecio rowleyanus) in a blue pot with a white macrame hanger, displayed by a bright window. Macrame hanger included.

 Optimal Soil & Fertilizer Needs

-When it comes to choosing the right succulent soil mix and fertilizer for your adorable string of pearls Senecio rowleyanus, you need to be extra cautious and use the right kind of sharp sand mix soil or coarse sand.
-Moisture can be a real killer, leading to dead stems or root rot in no time.
+Use a well-drained soil for your Senecio rowleyanus, and NPK fertilizer (5-10-5) once a year in spring for healthy growth.
 Planet Desert has got your back with our specialized succulent potting mix or cactus soil mix that includes 5 natural substrates with organic mycorrhizae, perfect for promoting shallow root systems and happy String of Pearls succulents.

-As for fertilizing, the String of Pearls has relatively low nutrient requirements.
-During the active growing season, which is typically spring, you can use a balanced, natural NPK fertilizer to promote blooming.
-Apply the fertilizer once a year to provide a gentle boost of nutrients.
+Apply the NPK fertilizer once a year in the spring of about 5-10-5 ratio, to provide a gentle boost of nutrients.
 However, during the cooler months or when your Senecio rowleyanus is in a dormant phase, it's best to avoid fertilizing altogether.
-The String of Pearls doesn't require as much nutrition during this time.

 Hardiness Zone & More